thomasmueller/bau-lang/doc/performance.md

 The Bau bigint library is around 400 lines of code, modelled after the Java library, without platform-specific code.
 Bau could easily use the "gmp" library as well.
+The same settings are used as in the original benchmark.

 #### Mandelbrot

 This test computes the
 <a href="https://benchmarksgame-team.pages.debian.net/benchmarksgame/description/mandelbrot.html#mandelbrot">Mandelbrot set</a>.
+Only 8'000 by 8'000 pixels are calculated, versus 16'000 by 16'000 as in the original test, to speed up running the test; however the relative performance is unaffected.
 It is mostly testing floating point performance.

 ## Building and Running the Tests